aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 In this lab, you will perform:

-+ Exercise 1: Select the workspace
++ Task 1: Select the workspace
-+ Exercise 2: Create a KQL database
++ Task 2: Create a KQL database
-+ Exercise 3: Create an eventstream
++ Task 3: Create an eventstream
-+ Exercise 4: Query real-time data in a KQL database
++ Task 4: Query real-time data in a KQL database

 ## Estimated timing: 25 minutes

-## Exercise 1: Select the workspace
+## Task 1: Select the workspace

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.